Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 Nov 20 2025 GA

-How to Install PHP 8.5 on macOS (Homebrew)
+How to install PHP 8.5 (Homebrew and Docker)

 If you’re on macOS and want to test the PHP 8.5 release early, Homebrew makes it easy.
-Bottles are available and these builds track 8.5.0-dev (nightlies) until GA.
+Bottles are available, and these builds track 8.5.0-dev (nightlies) until GA.
 The safest way to avoid conflicts with Homebrew core is to use the dedicated tap and fully qualified formula.
+The tap’s status is documented in the tap README.

 1. Install the Homebrew package manager if it’s not done already.